addumb/addumb.github.io/_posts/2025-12-06-local-only-shitty-ai-opportunistic-doorbell-camera-description.md

   parent_id: null
   user_id: null
 ```
+This is a separate animation because it can take an unpredictable amount of time ranging from 600ms to 60000ms (1 minute).

-So in an automation you grab the event data and put it into a notification.
+In this additional automation you grab the event data and put it into a notification.
 Use `trigger.event.data.*` fields in conditions and message content/title:

+{% raw %}
 ```
 alias: notify about doorbell AI roast
 description: ""